-- Number Exhibit - 2 Agreement and Plan of Merger dated November 20, 2001.
-Included as Appendix A to the prospectus and joint proxy statement. - 4.1 Articles of Incorporation of Macatawa Bank Corporation, incorporated by reference to Exhibit 3.1 to the Macatawa Bank Corporation Registration Statement on Form SB-2 (Registration No. 333-45755). - 4.2 Bylaws of Macatawa Bank Corporation, incorporated by reference to Exhibit 3.2 to the Macatawa Bank Corporation Registration Statement on Form SB-2 (Registration No. 333-45755). - 5.1 Opinion of Varnum, Riddering, Schmidt & Howlett LLP. - 8.1 Opinion of Varnum, Riddering, Schmidt & Howlett LLP as to Tax Matters.\ - 23.1 Consent of Macatawa's Independent Accountants, Crowe, Chizek and Company LLP. - 23.2 Consent of Grand's Independent Certified Public Accountants, BDO Seidman LLP. - 23.3 Consent of Macatawa's Counsel.
-Included in Exhibit 5.1 - 23.4 Consent of Grand's Counsel. - 23.5 Consent of Grand's Financial Advisor. - 23.6 Consent of Macatawa's Financial Advisor. \ - 24 Powers of Attorney (included on the signature page on page II-6 of this Registration Statement on Form S-4). - 99.1 Notice of Special Meeting of Macatawa Shareholders. - 99.2 Form of Proxy for Macatawa Bank Corporation. - 99.3 Notice of Special Meeting of Grand Shareholders. - 99.4 Form of Proxy for Grand Bank Financial Corporation. - \ To be filed by Amendment. - B. Financial Statements and Schedules.
+NullioCI LAMIDIC .
+2 Agreement and Plan of Merger dated November 20, 2001.
+Included as Appendix A to the prospectus and joint proxy statement included in this Registration Statement.
+3.1 Articles of Incorporation of Macatawa Bank Corporation, incorporated by reference to Exhibit 3.1 to the Macatawa Bank Corporation Registration Statement on Form SB-2 (Registration No. 333-45755).
+3.2 Bylaws of Macatawa Bank Corporation, incorporated by reference to Exhibit 3.2 to the Macatawa Bank Corporation Registration Statement on Form SB-2 (Registration No. 333-45755).
+5.1 Opinion of Varnum, Riddering, Schmidt & Howlett LLP.
+8.1 Opinion of Varnum, Riddering, Schmidt & Howlett LLP as to Tax Matters.
+23.1 Consent of Macatawa's Independent Accountants, Crowe, Chizek and Company LLP.
+23.2 Consent of Grand's Independent Certified Public Accountants, BDO Seidman LLP.
+23.3 Consent of Macatawa's Counsel.
+Included in Exhibit 5.1 23.5 Consent of Grand's Financial Advisor.
+23.6 Consent of Macatawa's Financial Advisor.
+Included in Appendix C to the Prospectus contained in this Registration Statement.

+- 24 Powers of Attorney. - 99.1 Notice of Special Meeting of Macatawa Shareholders. - 99.2 Form of Proxy for Macatawa Bank Corporation. - 99.3 Notice of Special Meeting of Grand Shareholders. - 99.4 Form of Proxy for Grand Bank Financial Corporation. - 99.5 Letter to Macatawa Bank Corporation Shareholders. - Previously filed.

+B. Financial Statements and Schedules.